 The reluctant diaper changer

 Whether Baby goes for tears, kicks, or just tries to cheerfully squirm away from the changing table, there comes a time in many babies’ lives when staying still and relatively cooperative on the changing table is the last thing on their minds.
-If Baby moves into a squirming phase or a shrieking phase when it comes to diaper changing, there are a few different directions you can go when trying to find a way to work with her – and close to her, since it’s especially important to be careful never to let her out of your sight on the changing table during this squirmy stage.
+If Baby moves into a squirming phase or a shrieking phase when it comes to diaper changing, there are a few different directions you can go when trying to find a way to work with them – and close to them, since it’s especially important to be careful never to let them out of your sight on the changing table during this squirmy stage.

-- Try a change of scenery: If Baby is getting sick of your usual way of doing diapers, or even just the way diaper changing is getting in the way of her busy schedule, it could be time to try something new.
-It’s not always practical, especially with poopy diapers, but learning to change wet diapers when Baby is standing up, and can look around, or even look out a window, could be just novel enough to keep her happy through the process.
+- Try a change of scenery: If Baby is getting sick of your usual way of doing diapers, or even just the way diaper changing is getting in the way of their busy schedule, it could be time to try something new.
+It’s not always practical, especially with poopy diapers, but learning to change wet diapers when Baby is standing up, and can look around, or even look out a window, could be just novel enough to keep them happy through the process.